(This post was originally published in 2008, reprinted with slight updates.)

 That is RVW’s landscape, one of the mind and soul.
 It is the Romantic landscape, the vista of the inner eye.
 Fundamentally it is unknowable and mysterious, although evocative and enticing.
 The path of his symphonies after the third brings us through some strange and dark territory.
 While his 5th can be heard as a concentrated, powerful exploration of beauty, the rest would seem to belong to a Surrealist; the 4th is aggressively brutal and is commonly seen as pre-figuring World War II; the 6th is a puzzle piece that begins with great energy and tapers off into distant, attenuated mediation, seemingly on the threat of nuclear war; the 7th, originally accompaniment to a film about Scott’s disaster at the south pole, is another landscape piece that limns an alien and forbidding territory; the 8th and 9th are fascinating and impenetrable in equal measure, very much like Shostakovich’s 15th symphony, works which the ear eagerly follows and leave the mind with no idea what they are about.

 All of which make the great Romantic symphonists great companions, especially on those nights when talk is impossible, when the only understanding companion is the radio.
 Some of the greatest pleasures I’ve had in life are late nights in bed, tired and restless, and turning on a low-fidelity clock radio.
 Classical music stations not infrequently abandon the Baroque and Classical top 40 late at night for the longer, deeper, darker works of Romanticism.
-I first heard RVW’s 9th and Prokoviev’s 7th in just those moments, and was utterly fascinated.
+I first heard RVW’s 9th and Prokoviev’s 7th in just those moments, and was gripped by hearing music in conventional form but so full surprises and idiosyncrasies.
 It seemed I was hearing a profound riddle of a bed-time story, a lullaby of contemplation, and in my own moments of fear and doubt knew that there were others listening in tandem to the broadcast, and that the radio was offering companionship to us, and that we were not alone.